 The DPS sets out the programme for preparing and reviewing the Local Development Plan and also explains what is involved at each of the key stages.
 It creates an awareness of the LDP preparation process and how and when people can engage with the process.

-The Development Plan Scheme is reviewed at least every year and the most recent scheme is Development Plan Scheme No.11 [939kb] which was published in March 2019.
+The Local Development Plan Scheme (DPS) is reviewed at least every year and the most recent scheme can be viewed by clicking on the link.